puredanger/clojure-from-java/README.md

 classpath (it has the project code + Clojure).

-First we import the Event interface (defined in Java) and the Support class, which uses the Clojure Java API to laod and run Clojure functions.
+First we import the Event interface (defined in Java) and the Support class, which uses the Clojure Java API to load and run Clojure functions.
 Then we use Support.createEvent() to cause our Clojure code to be loaded, and exercise it with the Java API.